moliver28/research-handbook/content/handbook/enterprise-data/platform/snowflake-warehouse-optimization.md

 Eventually, if you keep upsizing the warehouse, you'll reach a point of diminishing returns, where the query run-time may be only slightly reduced while the costs increase disproportionately faster.
 Here's a select.dev [cost vs performance diagram](https://images.app.goo.gl/K3asyxSqhJqP2hM76) illustrating this point [1].

-### Concept 2: defining 'efficiency'
+### Concept 2: Defining Warehouse efficiency

-Efficiency comes in two dimensions: cost and performance.
+Warehouse Efficiency comes in two dimensions: cost and performance.
+Note that 'warehouse efficiency' is a different concept than [model efficiency](dbt-guide/#model-efficiency).

-Because there are two dimensions, 'efficiency' doesn't have a clear definition; it needs to be decided based on how much you value 'cost' versus 'performance.'
+Because there are two dimensions, 'warehouse efficiency' doesn't have a clear definition; it needs to be decided based on how much you value 'cost' versus 'performance.'

-In our case, we will say here that we value 'cost' more than 'performance'.
-This is because we don't have a strict SLA for many of our models.

-However, that does not mean we are willing to sacrifice all performance.
-In an ideal world, we stay pretty close to our existing dbt run-times.
-However, when possible, we would rather 'horizontally scale' rather than 'vertically scale'.
-That is, we would rather run more models concurrently on a cheaper warehouse than run fewer models concurrently on a more expensive warehouse.
+In our case, we want one of these two outcomes when using a different warehouse:

+- *maintain* existing runtimes while reducing costs
+- *reduce* runtimes, without increasing cost drastically

-Based on the requirements above, we will define efficiency clearly as follows:
+Based on the requirements above, we will define warehouse efficiency clearly as follows:

 > **A warehouse is efficient when compared to the next-size smaller warehouse; the query run-time is reduced by 40% or more.**